 This course will focus on the identification, ornamental characters, culture, propagation, and use of herbaceous perennials, bulbs, ground covers, vines and annuals.
 This course will assist the grounds maintenance employee, landscaper, and garden center employee in identifying and selecting herbaceous plant materials with additional emphasis on uses and maintenance of these plants when used in the landscape.
 2 hrs. lecture, 3 hrs. lab/wk.
-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$10.
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$10.